 While my trip was spurred with a desire to see Machu Picchu, I am so glad I saw everything else.
 The penguins at Paracus were adorable.
 Huacachina was everything I thought a desert oasis should be.
 The Nazca lines were stunning in their size and that they were forgotten for a thousand years.
 I did not know what to expect in the jungle, which was a great thing.
 It was such a great experience and my guide was fantastic.
 And then there is Machu Picchu, which met and exceeded my expectations.
 Once you get above it and see how this town was built on the top of a mountain you are left in awe.
 While there I even tasted alpaca, and loved it so much I went back the next night.
 Then there is the week in Lima for my second trip that was great.

 I only had two dislikes in Peru.
 One was the lack of time on my part, which made me have to skip Lake Titicaca (I will return to see the manmade floating islands).
 The second was in the sake of experience.
 You see I tried guinea pig, which I found to be greasy and disgusting.

 I highly recommend using the Peru Hop, as they are inexpensive, offer you convenient transportation, and have several interesting tours already set up saving you time and money.
-Second, book your ticket to Machu Picchu in advance and try to get one with the hike up Hauyna Picchu included (they sell out quickly).
+Second, book your ticket to Machu Picchu in advance and try to get one with the hike up Hauyna Picchu included (they sell out quickly and well in advance).

 Below you can get even more helpful hints by watching the travel videos I made for Peru.
 Also, you can read what all I did there in my blog posts located below the video.